grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 The ping prompted Gregory to speak up again, "Captain Percy, don't you think we should try talking them into _not_ shooting at us?
 Someone over there must be a reasonable person and realize we are an unarmed cargo sub."

 "The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection," said Percy.
 "We aren't going to pass any inspections with our current cargo.
-And something tells me those guys aren't going be open to a bribe either..."
+And something tells me those guys aren't going to be open to a bribe either..."
 She trailed off.
 "Besides, they are out of ship-to-ship range now --- probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.

-[//]: # (---- REVIEWED TO HERE ----)

 They settled into an extremely low-speed chase.
 The _Prospect_ quietly hummed along under 230 meters of water --- beyond the depth at which it was designed to operate.
 The _Grackle_ stayed closer to the surface but maintained the same distance behind them.
 The night was dragging on.
 With the glow of the red lights and the pervading and unchanging hum from the electric motors it did not take long for their fears to subside, to be replaced with sleepy routine.